Koupendra/LMS-Update-Checker/README.md

 2. Run `pip install -r requirements.txt` to install dependencies inside the project folder.
 3. Run `setup.py` and complete the setup.
 4. Run `main.py` (which is the acutal application).
-5. You can start and run this application at particular time intervals by configuring your Task Scheduler or Cronjobs.
+5. You can start and run this application at specific time intervals by configuring your Task Scheduler (Windows 10) or Cronjobs (Linux).

 NOTE